 Judaic Studies enables students to develop a broad knowledge of the history, religion, literature, philosophy, languages, and politics of the Jews.
-Jewish societies, texts, ideologies, material cultures, and institutions are studied in a comparative perspective in the context of histories, cultures, and intellectual traditions among which Jews have lived throughout the ages.
+Jewish society, texts, ideologies, material cultures, and institutions are studied from a comparative perspective in the context of histories, cultures, and intellectual traditions among which Jews have lived throughout the ages.
 As an interdisciplinary program, Judaic Studies employs historical, literary, political, social, and philosophical methods of analysis.

 The Judaic Studies major—especially as a second major with Economics, Political Science, Literature, English, Philosophy, or History—offers a broad liberal arts background combined with an intensive preparation in the historical and religious experience of Jewish culture from antiquity to contemporary times.
 The major epochs of Jewish history are the Persian and Hellenistic, classical, medieval, early modern, and modern periods.

 Students considering the major in Judaic Studies should contact the director of undergraduate studies as early as possible.